nprapps/allsongsconsidered-poll/README.md

 * Download the original form responses into `data/2017_responses.csv`

-Having done that we are going to use the first of two makefiles to execute our data transformation process.
+Having done that we are going to use the first of two makefiles commandds to execute our data transformation process.

-* `make -f clean_dedupe.mk`
+* `make clean_dedupe`

 Review the results on OpenRefine.